-We’ve all been in a stressful position with our work, battling different fronts, working overtime, and trying to finish as much as possible in the time that you have.
-The job becomes about finishing activities, rather than adding value.
+We’ve all been in a stressful position with our work, battling different fronts, working overtime, and trying to finish as much as possible in the time that we have.
+As a result, the job becomes about finishing activities rather than adding value.
 Sound familiar?
 I see many testers falling into this routine.

-Spend time only on the Testing activities that will ultimately add value to your clients.
-Spend the rest of your time doing efficient work, reducing your repetitive actions, and optimizing your current testing workflow.
-You can take advantage of some Testing tools and some low-code tools, but if you feel overwhelmed, try to speak with your manager; It may be time to bring in some help or to develop new skills as a software tester.
+Spend time only on the testing activities that will ultimately add value to your clients.
+Spend the rest of your time doing efficient work, reducing repetitive actions, and optimizing your current testing workflow.
+You can take advantage of some testing tools and some low-code tools, but if you feel overwhelmed, try to speak with your manager; It may be time to bring in some help or to develop new skills as a software tester.

-To provide the greatest value, testers need to dig into the product or service and its current activities.
-When you first start as a solo Tester, you have to begin producing results right away.
-If you are the only Tester, all the eyes will be on you and your testing activities.
+Testers need to dig into the product or service and its current activities to provide the greatest value.
+When you first start as a solo tester, you have to begin producing results right away.
+If you are the only tester, all the eyes will be on you, your testing activities.
 Remember, it doesn’t matter about time finishing tasks, focus on delivering valuable results.

 It is valid to set limits